bbc/gel/src/components/accordions.md

 </div>
 ```

-* `class="codegel-accordion-drawer"` and `hidden`: All the content except the 'handle' is grouped inside this element so its visibility can be toggled easily.
+* `class="gef-accordion-drawer"` and `hidden`: All the content except the 'handle' is grouped inside this element so its visibility can be toggled easily.
 The drawer is hidden by default.
 * `<button>` and `aria-expanded`: The visibility of the drawer (see above) is affected by the toggle button.
 The `aria-expanded` state is set to either `false` (drawer closed; default on page load) or `true` (drawer open)
 * `SVG`: An SVG based on the [GEL Iconography `gel-icon-down`](http://bbc.github.io/gel-iconography/).
 This has `focusable="false"` to remove it from focus order, and `aria-hidden="true"` to hide it from browsers/assistive technologies that erroneously expose it.